Change your own name

 - you were born here, you’re a New Zealand citizen, or you’re entitled to live here indefinitely.

-You do not usually need to apply for a name change if you’ve taken your partner’s surname after marriage or a civil union, or if you want to use your birth surname (maiden name) again after a divorce.
+You do not usually need to apply for a name change if you’ve taken your partner’s surname after marriage or a civil union, or if you want to use your birth surname or maiden name again after a divorce.

 If you’re 16 or 17

 If you’re married, in a civil union or a de facto relationship, you can change your name without your parents’ permission.
-Otherwise, each of your parents or guardians have to sign a statutory declaration when you apply.
+Otherwise, each of your parents or guardians have to provide written consent when you apply.

 What you can change your name to

 You can change all or part of your name.

 Your new name has to consist of 1 surname and 1 or more other names.
 If you have religious, philosophical or cultural reasons to have only one name, you need to include a letter of explanation with your application.

 Your new name might not be accepted if it’s: